 Eventually, a couple drifted by.
 In my memory they are a "hippie couple," a pair of moldy 1960s sorts with stringy hair, the sort of people who would be at Borders in the middle of the Mariners/Indians playoff game at the Kingdome.
 They perched tentatively on their chairs.
 So now I had an audience.
 I began to read with extra gusto.
 But something about their body language said they were poised to flee.
 Very quickly I stopped reading, closed the book, and addressed them directly.

 "You're not going to buy this book, are you?"
 I said, breaking the fourth wall.
 Perhaps the lingering effects of those bourbons.

 They looked at me, befuddled.

 I reached into my jacket pocket, withdrew my wallet and removed a business card.

-"Tell you what," I said, leaning on the podium, waving the business card in the air.
+"Tell you what," I said, leaning over the podium, waving the business card in the air.
 "Take my card.
 Buy the book.
 If you don't like it, send the book back to me and I'll refund your money."